Enzo Fernández: Personal life

 Fernández is named after three-time Copa América winner and former River Plate player Enzo Francescoli, due to his father Raúl's fascination with the Uruguayan.
-In an interview, he said that his favourite player is Lionel Messi.
+He said that his favourite player is Lionel Messi.

-Fernández was married to fellow Argentine Valentina Cervantes, with whom he has a daughter, born on 4 March 2020.
-On 26 October 2023, their son was born.

-On 31 October 2024, Cervantes announced on her Instagram story that she and Fernandez were separating, writing (translated from Spanish) "Enzo and I have decided to take some distance from each other today.
+Fernández is married to fellow Argentine Valentina Cervantes, their daughter was born in 2020 and their son was born in 2023.
+In October 2024, Cervantes announced their separation on an Instagram story writing (translated from Spanish) "Enzo and I have decided to take some distance from each other today.
 But we will always be family, and we will support each other in everything, because there are two children involved who need a lot of love from us.
 I know the person Enzo is, what an excellent father he is, and what heart he has.
 And that is enough for me.
 Please don't try to create conflicts where there are none."

-Argentine journalist Julieta Argenta provided further details on the split claiming "He told her he wants to live a life on his own.
-They're still a family and he feels the need to experience the stage he skipped by choosing family early on."

-Legal Issues
+Reportedly, Fernández initiated the separation in order to enjoy the single life he missed out on in his youth.
+The couple reconciled in 2025.

+Fernández is a Christian.
+He was baptized and has said, "I am a believer.
+God truly changed my life.
+He truly transformed me.
+My heart, honestly — He transformed it."

+Driving infractions

-On 11 September 2024, Fernandez was disqualified from driving for 6 months, receiving a 12-point penalty and being fined £3,020 following two driving offences committed in Wales in November and December 2023 by the driver of a Porsche Cayenne which Fernandez was registered as the owner of.
+In September 2024, Fernández was disqualified from driving for six months, receiving a 12-point penalty and being fined £3,020, following two driving offences committed in Wales in November and December 2023 by the driver of a Porsche Cayenne of which Fernández was registered as the owner.

-A driver of the car was allegedly caught speeding on Carmarthen Road, Swansea on 20 December, by South Wales Police and running a red light on Church Street, Llanelli on 28 November by Dyfed-Powys Police.
-Both police forces sent court papers to Fernandez’s home address in Kingston-Upon-Thames and Chelsea’s training ground in Stoke D'Abernon, Surrey to identify the driver of the Porsche but Fernandez failed to appear for the hearings at Llanelli Magistrates' Court.

-Fernandez was charged £1,000 and £110 in police costs for the offence in Llanelli and a further £1,000 charge, £800 victim surcharge and £110 in police costs for the offence in Swansea.
-Fernandez received 12 penalty points (6 for each offence), which on top of 9 existing penalty points for speeding led to a 6 month ban from driving.
+The car was caught by Dyfed-Powys Police running a red light on Church Street, Llanelli on 28 November 2023, and then caught by South Wales Police, a few weeks later, on 20 December, speeding on Carmarthen Road, Swansea.
+The two police agencies sent officers with court papers to Fernández's home address in Kingston-upon-Thames and to Chelsea's training ground in Stoke D'Abernon, Surrey to identify the driver of the Porsche but Fernández failed to appear for the hearings at Llanelli Magistrates' Court.
+He was charged £1,000 and £110 in police costs for the offence in Llanelli and a further £1,000 charge, £800 in victim surcharge, and £110 in police costs for the offence in Swansea.
+Fernández received 12 penalty points (6 for each offence), which on top of 9 existing penalty points for speeding led to a six-month ban from driving.